 Submit to the UW Graduate School:

-- Online application indicating “Human Ecology PHD – Civil Society & Comm Research” as your program selection (Students seeking the Master of Science should indicate “Human Ecology MS” as the program selection)
+- An online application indicating “Human Ecology PHD – Civil Society & Comm Research” as your program selection (Students seeking only a Master of Science should indicate “Human Ecology MS” as the program selection)

 - $75 application fee

 - Unofficial transcripts (official transcripts will be required for students who receive an admission offer)

 - Official TOEFL or Melab score (International students only)

 - Three Letters of Recommendation (Submitted electronically through your Graduate School application)

 - Uploaded Statement of Purpose/Reasons for Graduate Study